Jerry42000/synonyms/README.md

 *How it works

 -->Build a semantic descriptor for each word: a dictionary counting how often other words co-occur with it in the same sentence (from your training corpus).
 Then compare words by cosine similarity of those vectors.
-The starter spec describes this pipeline and the cosine metric.

 -->Core functions (in synonyms.py): vector norm & cosine, building descriptors from sentences/files, and choosing the most similar choice.